 Listening is imperative.
 Give each and every team member the respect they deserve.
 People inherently want to do well.
 And for this to happen, they need to feel acknowledged.
 It is up to you as the leader to ensure this.

 4. Be Purposeful Even When You Don’t Know

-Another part of what makes people charismatic is their level of clarity and conviction.
+Another part of what makes people charismatic is their clarity and conviction.
 A confident business leader communicates their ideas clearly and succinctly.
 If your explanations drift on for hours, you will come across as vague.
 People will assume you either don’t know what you’re doing or, much worse, have something to hide.

 Likewise, it’s important to have the confidence to admit when you simply “don’t know”.
 A leader is human and can’t know the answer to everything.
 There is great humility and emotional intelligence in the admission that we do not know right now.
-People appreciate such honesty and will be more inclined to have faith in your leadership, as long as you commit to finding a solution.
+People appreciate honesty and will be more inclined to have faith in your leadership, as long as you commit to finding a solution.

 Even more powerful is a leader who can admit when they have made an error in judgement.
 As long as you are determined to find a positive way forward, this is all that matters.
-Such authenticity is rare in a world where so many hide behind bravado and facades to cover up their flaws.
+Such authenticity is rare in a world where so many hide behind facades to cover up their flaws.
 A humble leader is a charismatic leader.